 Given the rapidly evolving ecosystems needed for innovation, we need modern tools and strategies that can proactively identify risks in your software supply chain, prioritize those risks based upon business context, and provide remediation recommendations to support growth initiatives.

-To learn more about Phylum’s automated malware identification capability and how we support secure and efficient use of open-source software; contact us for a conversation.
+To learn more about Phylum’s automated malware identification capability, how we support secure and efficient use of open-source software and what you can do to encourage your team to take the next steps, contact us for a conversation.